Site Logo

 If the applicant for an Increased Carer’s Allowance was in employment before applying for the allowance, s/he may be entitled for Social Security Contributions credits.

-Further to Social Security Contributions credits, a beneficiary in receipt of the Increased Carer’s Allowance, may also be entitled to pay back-dated Social Security Contributions which are missing from their respective contribution record.
+Further to Social Security Contributions credits, a beneficiary in receipt of the Carer’s Allowance, may also be entitled to pay back-dated Social Security Contributions which are missing from their respective contribution record.
 The scope of this scheme is to enable applicants either qualify for a contributory pension, or else enhance their current or potential pension payment rate.
 Click here to read more about this scheme.

 Please click here for a Schedule of Benefits Rates.